aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Type**: Functional, Dynamic, Automatic
 - **Initial State**: The GitHub CD workflow is set up for the project.
 - **Input/Condition**: Commit new code changes and push to the repository.
-- **Output/Result**: The continuous deployment pipeline is triggered, and the application is built and deployed automatically.
+- **Output/Result**: The continuous deployment pipeline is triggered, and the application is built and deployed automatically without error.
 - **How test will be performed**: The unit test will simulate code changes by committing to a test branch.
 It will verify that the GitHub CD workflow is triggered, running automated tests and deploying the application if all tests pass.
 This will ensure that the release cycle utilizes the current CI/CD workflow effectively.

 ### 5.4 Traceability Between Test Cases and Modules